aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

     netstat -a | grep :59

-This will list all used ports (they may be a delay of a few seconds before this list appears).
+This will list all used ports (there may be a delay of a few seconds before this list appears).
 In these cases, the tunnel has to be changed to :code:`590m:stargate.gb.nrao.edu:590n` where 590m is some unused port numbered somewhere above 5900.
 And wherever :code:`localhost:n` occurs in the above instructions, substitute with :code:`localhost:m`.

 If you would like to check if you are already running a VNC server (really, there should only be one), use any terminal that is logged into an NRAO computer and type: